Commemorative Cultures is a digital project that maps and interprets American Civil War monuments around the world.

 Research our archives of over 1600 monuments and related media.
 Search by keywords, categories, or simply have a browse.

 US Civil War monuments have been built, altered, and removed all over the world, since the war began .

 Explore our map to see where monuments can be found.
 Filter by type, form, affiliation, or organization.

 Not sure where to begin?
 Find a range of our latest monument entries below.
 Alternatively, use our case studies to find different ways of navigating the war’s commemorative landscape.

 Latest Monument Entries

 Click on the monuments below to go to their pages

 Curated Case Studies

-And what did they hope to honor?
+Who funded Civil War monuments?
+Who designed them?
+And what did they hope to honour?

 Have we missed a monument?
 Are there resources we should be looking at?